 I mean, that's how insane that represents NBC news these days.

-All right, let's get back to Mike Pompeo, Secretary of State in his opening statement before the Senate.
+All right, let's get back to Mike Pompeo, Secretary of State, in his opening statement before the Senate.

-You've had private one-on-one meetings in your life as well?
+You've had private one-on-one meetings in your life as well.

-Yes, Senator, the predicate of your question implied some notion that there was something improper about having a one-on-one meeting.
+The predicate of your question implied some notion that there was something improper about having a one-on-one meeting.

-I completely disagree with the premise of the question.
+I completely disagree with you.

-I didn't ask you a predicate.
+I didn't ask your predicate.

 I asked you a simple question.